UI and UX mean in digital age

 Cross-platform applications

-UI/UX design for cross-platform applications can be time and resources consuming.
+UI/UX design for cross-platform applications can be time and resource-consuming.
+The goals of user interface design here is greater.
 However, this type of UI/UX design follows platform-based standards.
 For example, Apple and Google follow these UI/UX standards and have taken similar aesthetic approaches in all their products or services.

 When it comes to cross-platform apps, UI/UX designers become familiar with the guidelines and concepts to lay the foundation of the design.
 But it doesn’t require UI/UX designers to come up with a new design for each product or service from scratch.
-Instead, designers make sure the design is able to convey the message and covers user scenarios on different platforms.
+Instead, the goal of UX is to make sure the design is able to convey the message and cover user scenarios on different platforms.

 UX app design for multi-platform apps comes with additional long-term benefits and feels more natural.
 It means you don’t have to juggle back-and-forth between interface structure, spacing standards, or fonts.
 You can set and implement a uniform standard to make the information clearer and garner the interest of more users at the same time.